 If you’re interested in implementing a protective put strategy, here’s how to get started:

+- Open and fund a brokerage account.
 If you don’t already have a brokerage account, look for one with low fees and intuitive research capabilities.
 Once you’ve opened an account, transfer money into it to cover the cost of buying shares and paying premiums on any put contracts you want to buy.

+- Apply to trade options.
 Some brokerages require approval to trade options.
 At Fidelity, this involves completing an application about your finances, as well as your investing experience.

-If you want to buy shares and puts at the same time (married puts) use your brokerage’s resources to research stocks or ETFs you may want to own.
-Then, log in to your brokerage account, access the option chain, and enter the ticker symbol to find puts on that investment.
-The option chain lets you potentially compare several strike prices, expiration dates, quotes of the options, and option strategy views.
-You can trade right from the option chain.
-If you trade at Fidelity, use our Option Strategy Builder tool to help you build and place an options trade that matches your goals and outlook.
+- Research investment options and start selling cash-secured puts.
+If you don’t already know which stocks or ETFs you might want to sell cash-covered puts for, you can use your brokerage’s resources to identify potential candidates.
+Then log into your brokerage account, access the option chain, and enter the ticker symbol.
+The option chain lets you filter to potentially view several strikes, expirations, quotes of the options, and option strategy views.
+It will provide the ability to trade right from the option chain.
+If you trade at Fidelity, we have an Option Strategy Builder too to help you build and place an options trade.